dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.60/_index.md

 **CACTWO-7461 {{< rawhtml >}}<span style="color:#1F497D">(Enhancement)</span>{{< /rawhtml >}}**

-New fields have been add for specific groupers concerning Pre-bill DRGs determined at the time of the [DRG Reconciliation](https://dolbeysystems.github.io/fusion-cac-web-docs/account-navigation/navigation-tree/drg-reconciliation/).
+New fields have been added for specific groupers concerning Pre-bill DRGs determined at the time of the [DRG Reconciliation](https://dolbeysystems.github.io/fusion-cac-web-docs/account-navigation/navigation-tree/drg-reconciliation/).
 This is only for sites that need this kind of detailed reporting.

 > [!info] Additional Configuration Required
 Please contact Support to enable this feature.